-End–use consumer’s name:

-«Facility name:»

-Facility location:

-12-month monitoring period: «Month Day» through «Month Day»

-Date load confirmed as a Planned NLSL:

-Planned NLSL description:
+Planned NLSL Description:

-Manner of service: «Direct or Transfer»
+Planned NLSL Service Study: «Include «In study or completed», start date of study, associated stand-alone contract number if any»

+Other Service Details: «Include term of Consumer-Owned Resource details, service start date, other necessary details»

 End Option 2

-Option 3: Include the following if customer has PLANNED NLSLs and will serve the Planned NLSLs with Dedicated Resources and/or Consumer-Owned Resources.
+Option 1: Include the following if customer has no PLANNED NLSLs served with Dedicated Resource or Consumer-Owned Resource amounts.

-1.4 Planned NLSLs
+1.3.2 Planned NLSLs Served with Dedicated Resource or Consumer-Owned Resource Amounts

+«Customer Name» has no Planned NLSLs served with Dedicated Resource or Consumer-Owned Resource amounts.

+End Option 1

+Option 2: Include the following if customer has a Planned NLSL served with Dedicated Resource or Consumer-Owned Resource amounts.
+If BPA has initiated an NLSL Service Study, include the Planned NLSL under this option of 1.3.2 until customer makes an election; and if customer elects to have BPA serve its Planned NLSL at the NR rate, then move the Planned NLSL to section 1.3.1.

+1.3.2 Planned NLSLs Served with Dedicated Resource or Consumer-Owned Resource Amounts

-«Customer Name» has one or more Planned NLSLs and elects to serve the Planned NLSLs listed below pursuant to section 23.3 and with resource amounts in Exhibit A that are not already used to serve any other portion of «Customer Name»’s Total Retail Load.
-BPA shall list such Dedicated Resources and Consumer-Owned Resources in section 4 or section 7.4, respectively, of Exhibit A. If «Customer Name» elects to serve a Planned NLSL with Dedicated Resource amounts in section 4 of Exhibit A, then «Customer Name» shall also purchase New Resource Energy Shaping Service pursuant to section 1.8 below.
+«Customer Name» has one or more Planned NLSLs and elects to serve the Planned NLSLs listed below pursuant to section 23.3 with Dedicated Resource or Consumer-Owned Resource amounts in Exhibit A that are not already used to serve any other portion of «Customer Name»’s Total Retail Load and are listed in section 4 or section 7.4, respectively, of Exhibit A. If «Customer Name» elects to serve a Planned NLSL with Dedicated Resource or Consumer-Owned Resource amounts in section 4 or section 7.4 of Exhibit A, then «Customer Name» may be required to purchase New Resource Support Services pursuant to section 1.6 below.

 Drafter’s Note: If customer has more than one Planned NLSL, number each separately as (1), (2), etc. and indent appropriately.
-Approximate load is the current size of the load, not the expected growth over the 12-month monitoring period.
 Add facility name if there are two Planned NLSLs at same site or as needed.
 Update, as needed, at the end of each monitoring period.